top of page

 Rev. Brian Sauder

-President & Executive Director | he/him
+President & CEO | he/him

 Rev. Sauder serves as the President and Executive Director of Faith in Place, a nonprofit empowering people of diverse faiths and spiritualities to be leaders in advancing environmental and racial justice by providing resources to educate, connect, and advocate for healthier communities.